Ductless Heat Pumps: The Only In-depth Guide You Need

 On the contrary, to calculate the SEER, a constant indoor temperature is used throughout the season, while the outdoor temperatures vary from a low of 60 °F to a high of 100 °F. The seasonal temperature variations are accurately simulated this way and can give a true picture of a heat pump’s efficiency over a longer period of time.

-Heating Seasonal Performance Factor (HSPF) is another measure of efficiency that we use during winter.
-As with the SEER, HSPF is obtained by dividing the heat output (in BTUs) with electricity consumption (in Watt-hours) during the heating season.
+Heating Seasonal Performance Factor (HSPF) is another measure of efficiency that is used during winter.
+As with the SEER, HSPF is obtained by dividing the heat output (in BTUs) by electricity consumption (in Watt-hours) during the heating season.

 A higher HSPF rating directly means a more energy-efficient unit.
 Usually, an HSPF of greater than 8 means that it is a high energy efficiency system.
 Depending on your local utility, a high HSPF heat pump can also be eligible for a tax credit or rebate.

 But how is this energy efficiency then increased?
 It is done by the use of advanced materials, better insulation techniques, high-end components in the compressors, and strict quality controls.
 Copper pipes within the evaporator and condenser coils are made with higher thermal conductivity.
 Moreover, sound insulation techniques are improved so that there is minimal vibration within the system components.

 Choosing a Ductless Heat Pump